My 60 Memorable Games

 My 60 Memorable Games is a chess book by Bobby Fischer, first published in 1969.
 It is a collection of his games dating from the 1957 New Jersey Open to the 1967 Sousse Interzonal.
 Unlike many players' anthologies, which are often titled My Best Games and include only wins or draws, My 60 Memorable Games includes nine draws and three losses.
 It has been described as a "classic of objective and painstaking analysis" and is regarded as one of the great pieces of chess literature.

 The book was originally published in descriptive notation.
 An algebraic notation version in 1995 caused some controversy in the chess world because of the many other changes made to the text, with Fischer himself denouncing the edition.
-In 2008 a reissue of Fischer's original text was published, the only changes being the updating to algebraic notation and the correcting of typographical errors, notation mistakes, and the erroneous last few moves of game 17.
+In 2008, a reissue of Fischer's original text was published, the only changes being the updating to algebraic notation and the correcting of typographical errors, notation mistakes, and the erroneous last few moves of game 17.

 Writing

-The book had been planned for some time, to be published by Simon & Schuster.
+The book had been planned for some time to be published by Simon & Schuster.
 Its first title was to be Bobby Fischer's Best Games of Chess.
-Fischer first announced it would appear "after my match with Botvinnik" (then World Champion), an event first suggested for 1962 and again in the mid 1960s but which never took place.
+Fischer first announced it would appear "after my match with Botvinnik" (then World Champion), an event first suggested for 1962 and again in the mid 1960s, but which never took place.
 Fischer then added more games, and retitled it My Memorable Games – 52 Tournament Games.
 (At one time it was also titled My Life in Chess: 52 Memorable Games.)
 At that point the collection ended at the Piatigorsky Cup in 1966; however, Fischer then had an abrupt change of heart and decided not to publish the book at all, and asked to be released from his contract.
 It was suggested that he did not want to reveal all his secrets, as the book has lengthy annotations and analysis of different possible variations of his games.

-In 1968 he changed his mind and decided to go ahead with publication.
-His friend and colleague Grandmaster Larry Evans, who helped in an editorial capacity and also wrote introductions to all the games, has said this was because Fischer felt philosophically that "the world was coming to an end anyway" (he thought that the Rapture was coming soon) and he might as well make some money.
+In 1968, he changed his mind and decided to go ahead with publication.
+His friend and colleague Grandmaster (GM) Larry Evans, who helped in an editorial capacity and also wrote introductions to all the games, has said this was because Fischer felt philosophically that "the world was coming to an end anyway" (he thought that the Rapture was coming soon) and he might as well make some money.
 Fischer continued to revise the manuscript and added eight more games, also changing the title to My Memorable Games – 60 Tournament Struggles before settling on the final name.